 Two recent and apparently unrelated events converge in this installment of my Dream Quest for Personal Financial Mastery –

-Involves two of my sister dreamers, Catherine and Remy, with whom I recently lunched.
-Catherine made a very wise comment:
+Involves two other female dreamers, with whom I recently had lunch.
+One made a very wise comment:

 The trick is not just to talk about your dream, but to actually DO something about it.

 This dreamer is too kind to have been directing that at me personally – she meant it as commentary for all of us would-be dreamers who don’t make the progress we crave.
 Still, I have to admit I’ve done some pretty extensive talking about personal financial mastery, and not much doing.
 Je m’accuse.

 For those of you who don’t speak French, that means: I feel guilty.
 I need to get on the stick!